WomenWriteAboutComics: History

 In 2017 Purdy stepped down from their role as editor, with Napier following shortly afterwards.
 In the following year, Nola Pfau and Wendy Browne took over the site as Editor-in-Chief and Publisher, respectively.

 The site features reviews, reports on mainstream and local conventions, comic book-inspired recipes and crafts, feature essays discussing socio-political happenings in and around the comic book industry, and interviews with members of the comics community.

 The website has been archived by the Library of Congress.

 Comics Academe

 Comics Academe is an ongoing series published monthly on WWAC since 2015, originally curated by Francesca Lyn, a PhD Candidate from the Department of Media, Art, and Text at Virginia Commonwealth University.
 Since 2017, Comics Academe has been curated by Katherine Tanski, a PhD Candidate in Rhetoric and Composition from Purdue University.
-Tanski was joined in 2020 by Adrienne Resha, a PhD Candidate in American Studies from William & Mary University.
+Tanski was joined in 2020 by Adrienne Resha, a PhD Candidate in American Studies from the College of William & Mary.

 Comics Academe has garnered international attention from scholars in comics studies, including Rutgers University Press as one of the few curated spaces for public-facing scholarship available for women and non-binary individuals who have a scholarly interest in comics studies.